NALTP/Rules/README.md

         - (2) If the scheduled game time is less than 24 hours away, the first team to contact a player will have priority to loan them for the upcoming week.
     - (d) Hot-subs
       - (i) Hot-subs will not be differentiated from loans and must follow the same procedures as any loan unless prior approval is granted by the CRC.
-        - (1) The CRC may approve conditional hot-sub waivers to players expected to play <40% of a match (less than 2 out of 5 games).
-If a predetermined minutes threshold is crossed, the waiver will be revoked and the gameplay will be considered as a loan.
+        - (1) The CRC may retroactively label a loan as a hot-sub for players who play <40% of a match (less than 2 out of 5 games).
+If labeled as a hot-sub the loan will be disregarded for future loan eligibility.
   - (2) Novice league:
     - (a) If a Novice league team cannot field a full team for a week’s game, they may elect to loan a player from another team.
       - (i) In extreme cases, if no player can be found, the CRC may approve a loan for a player not currently rostered to an NALTP team.